 The examiners' reports emphasize the need to contextualize answers:

-• There are 2 AO2 marks available for application/contextualization.
+- There are 2 AO2 marks available for application/contextualization.
 Thus, accurate generic answers will fail to score above 2 marks due to the lack of appropriate application.
 Therefore, the 'explain' questions must include two different distinct elements of application to allow 4 marks to be scored.
+The application must be applied to the candidate's response and not merely lifted from the case study material as a standalone statement.

 You will find examples of answers awarded full marks for 'Explain’ questions in the following examiners’ reports: